 But the more you understand your audience, understand the importance of good mobile strategy and pay attention to user experience, the easier it will be for your brand.

-So we decided to bring to you 10 smart tips and practices for grabbing the attention of your user and monetizing on the app in which you invested valuable time and money.
+So we decided to bring to you 10 smart tips and practices for grabbing the attention of your users.

-1. Ensure great performance – Your apps performance is a critical factor in making or breaking your relation with your app user.
-Research suggests that if new users face issues when issues might never return, ever.
+Your app’s performance is a critical factor in making or breaking your relation with your app user.
+A research suggests that if new users face issues, they might never return.

 Google will push you back in SERPs if your apps load time is higher as well as your bounce rate will dramatically increase.
 Anything slower than 2 seconds is considered slow in the app world.
 You can measure your page load speed using this free tool.